 A contract is a good thing because it provides protections for businesses and processors by clearly outlining the responsibilities of each party under a merchant processing agreement.

-A contract term is also a good thing because without a term a processor would not be obligated to provide processing services for any length of time, and most businesses would find it very disruptive to have the ability to accept credit cards terminated without warning.
+A contract term is also a good thing.
+Without a term, a processor would not be obligated to provide processing services for any length of time.
+Most businesses would find it very disruptive to lose the ability to accept cards without warning.

 A fee to cancel a contract before the term expires is a bad thing.
-Contracts are terms are unavoidable, but early termination fees should be avoided whenever possible.
+Contracts are terms are unavoidable, but avoid early termination fees whenever possible.

 For example, CardFellow does not allow processors to charge businesses a fee to cancel a contract regardless of the term, but all processors within CardFellow’s marketplace require businesses to sign a contract that dictates the details of the merchant service agreement.

 - No Contract Credit Card Processing